Jacob Soll: Career

+In 2022, he authored Free Market: The History of an Idea (2022), an intellectual history of the free market, from ancient Rome to the twenty-first century.

 Journalistic contributions

-Soll is a regular contributor to The New Republic, the New York Times, the Boston Globe, and the Chronicle of Higher Education.
-His 2015 New York Times article "Germany's Destructive Anger," about German attitudes towards the Greek debt was the subject of an article by Paul Krugman.
+Soll is a regular contributor to The New Republic, The New York Times, the Boston Globe, and The Chronicle of Higher Education.
+His 2015 New York Times article "Germany's Destructive Anger", about German attitudes towards the Greek debt was the subject of an article by Paul Krugman.